 FabFilter Pro‑Q 2 Help

 You can of course add EQ bands and try to find appropriate settings yourself, but Pro-Q 2 offers an automated process to do this for you: EQ Match!
-It's just a simple two step process, that compares the spectrum of the side-chain input, with the spectrum of the normal plug-in input, and introduces new EQ bands to make your audio sound like the side-chain signal.
+It's a simple process that lets you choose or record a reference spectrum, compares it to the spectrum of the current input, and adds new EQ bands to make your audio sound like the reference signal.
 It gets you 'that' sound in less than a minute!

 Start by clicking the EQ Match button in the Analyzer panel, accessible via the Analyzer button in the bottom bar, which opens the EQ Match panel at the bottom of Pro-Q 2's interface.
-By default, EQ Match listens to both the side-chain and plug-in input at the same time and starts analysis right away.
+By default, EQ Match is already listening to plug-in input and starts analysis right away, building an input spectrum.

-Note: If there's no audio detected at the inputs you've chosen to analyze, either because your DAW isn't running or the side-chain isn't connected properly, you will be notified about this.
-The Match button will automatically become available when both a valid input and side-chain spectrum have been analyzed.
+Note: If there's no audio detected at the inputs you've chosen to analyze, either because your DAW isn't running or the side chain isn't connected properly, you will be notified about this.

 After analyzing and clicking the Match button, Pro-Q 2 automatically calculates how many and what kind of EQ bands are needed to match the sound of the side-chain audio.
 EQ Match now proposes a number of new bands, and gives you the opportunity to customize the matching detail, using the slider.